Frequently Asked Questions about Canada

 Is it easy to buy a house and what are the factors involved in buying a house?

 When moving to Canada, location is the largest factor in buying a house.
 Commutes to work can take a very long time.
-The average house price in Canada varies tremendously depending on province.
-In February 2011, the average price in British Columbia was 588,000 CAD, and the average price in Ontario was 360,000 CAD.
+The average house price in Canada varies tremendously depending on the province.
+In February April 2017, according to the Canadian Real Estate Association, the average price in British Columbia was 728,000 CAD, and the average price in Ontario was 668,500 CAD.

 The quality of a neighbourhood and the proximity to public transport are two factors to consider when house hunting in Canada.
 It is probably necessary to hire a realtor/estate agent.
 Also, deposits cannot be refunded if an offer is made and accepted; a principle which is different than in the UK.
 Property taxes can also be significantly more expensive than abroad.
 Yet the housing market is large and it is easy for foreigners to buy Canadian property.